sideeffects/tinybvh/README.md

 New in version 1.1.3: 'Self-contained' formats may be serialized and de-serialized via ````::Save```` and ````::Load````.

+A more complete overview of tinybvh functionality can be found in the [Basic Use Manual](https://jacco.ompf2.com/2025/01/24/tinybvh-manual-basic-use) and the [Advanced Topics Manual](https://jacco.ompf2.com/2025/01/25/tinybvh-manual-advanced).

 # How To Use
 The library ````tiny_bvh.h```` is designed to be easy to use.
 Please have a look at tiny_bvh_minimal.cpp for an example.
 A Visual Studio 'solution' (.sln/.vcxproj) is included, as well as a CMake file.
 That being said: The examples consists of only a single source file, which can be compiled with clang or g++, e.g.: